 Enjoying Wonderful Neighbors!

-Neighborhood Clean-Up
+Neighborhood Clean-Up Next Saturday

 Time: 8:30 am

-Where to meet: SFE Firehouse
+Where: SFE Firehouse

-Lunch: 7250 E. Longbow
+Lunch: 7268 E. Knighthood

 Please join us for our annual Neighborhood Clean-up.
 We will meet at the SFE Firehouse for coffee and donuts and sign in.
 Please remember to bring a hat, sunblock and sneakers or boots.
-We will have rubber gloves, but you may want to bring heavy gloves.
+We will have rubber gloves but you may want to bring heavy gloves.

-If we should have rain and need to call off or shorten the clean-up, we will still have the BBQ.
+If we should have rain and need to call off or shorten the clean-up we will still have the BBQ.

 Reminder—if you don’t have an off-road vehicle but want to participate please join us.
 We always have room for you in one of the many vehicles.